 PrEP is a HIV prevention option that may be considered by anyone who is at risk of acquiring HIV.
 However, some groups of people have been identified as benefiting the most from PrEP due to being at high risk of HIV infection.
 These groups include gay men and other men who have sex with men, transgender people and heterosexual people with an HIV positive partner who does not have an undetectable viral load.

 Guidelines for PrEP use have been developed for NSW and Australia and are based on the US Guidelines.
-The Australian Guidelines have been endorsed by Australasian Society for HIV Medicine, the peak body representing and supporting HIV clinicians.
-Your clinician may refer to those Guidelines when discussing whether PrEP will be of benefit to you.
+The Australian Guidelines have been endorsed by Australasian Society for HIV, Viral Hepatitis and Sexual Health Medicine (ASHM), the peak body representing and supporting HIV clinicians.
+Your clinician will refer to those Guidelines when discussing whether PrEP will be of benefit to you.

 If you do not fall within the recommended Guidelines but feel that you would benefit from accessing PrEP, you can discuss this with your clinician.
 There are alternative options to access PrEP and more information can be found at: www.endinghiv.org.au/nsw/stay-safe/prep or call PrEP Info Line 1800 451 624.

 PrEP has been available for use in the United States since 2012 and a number of organisations and individuals have been providing information about PrEP and the experience taking it.